trufnetwork/node/internal/extensions/README.md

 Currently, the `primitive_stream` extension should be the last operation in an action.
 This allows it to return responses of any size by modifying the last query result.
 No other SQL queries should follow this extension in the Kuneiform file.

-It is capable of calculating both an index as well as a value for any date (in `YYYY-MM-DD` format).
+It is capable of calculating both an index as well as a primitive for any date (in `YYYY-MM-DD` format).
 The index is the calculation described [here](<https://system.docs.truflation.com/backend/cpi-calculations/workflow/normalizing-data>).
 The value is simply the value for any given date.

 - If empty string is passed to both dates, it will return the most recent date;
 - If a date is passed to the first date, it will return the value / index for that date;